NUSTM/SemEval-2024_ECAC/README.md

 - [Evaluation data](https://drive.google.com/drive/folders/1TIRBiL8z4ZnoxtuKM8pnjtm2BxB5mS4Y?usp=sharing).

 📢 Trial data and evaluation data contain some noise instances that will not be evaluated.
+📢 Our dataset is also available at [Zenodo](https://zenodo.org/records/11189677).

 ## Evaluation Metrics